qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 reparent has no way to keep the claim.

 Bit `ClaimThroughTeardown`; cleared, the claim goes with the edge.

+### A teardown detaches the edge it read

+`removeParentLocked()` removes the *current* parent, and `_detachChildren()` picked a child in one transaction and removed its parent in another.
+A thread holding a lease on an unclaimed child could reparent it in between;
+the teardown then erased the new edge, and a later `Shiboken.delete()` of the new parent no longer saw the child's leases.

+`_detachChildren()` now invalidates and detaches in the transaction that picks the child.
+The invalidation plan cannot, because releasing wrappers takes the map lock, so it remembers the parent and detaches only from that one.

+Bit `DetachCheckedParent`; cleared, the removal takes the current parent again, and `teardown-detach-edge` sees the reparented child's new edge erased.

 ### The deallocator claims the owned set